robgmoran/DougieDoSource/README.md

 Special thanks goes to the following people who provided the assets:

-Music - A Man in His Techo Shed https://amaninhistechnoshed.com/a-man-in-his-technoshed/
+Music - A Man in His Techo Shed - https://amaninhistechnoshed.com/a-man-in-his-technoshed/

-Sprites - Emcee Flesher.
+Sprites - Emcee Flesher -
 https://opengameart.org/users/emcee-flesher

 If you have any questions or comments, I can be contacted via: